 The Maximum Contaminant Level Goals (MCLGs) established by the EPA are also set at very stringent levels.
 MCLGs are the levels of a contaminant in drinking water below which there is no known or expected risk to health.
-Think of MCLGs as allowing for a safety margin.
+Think of MCLGs as allowing for a margin of safety.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons such as those undergoing chemotherapy, those who have received organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk of infection.
-These people should seek advice about drinking water from their healthcare providers.
+These people should seek advice from their healthcare providers about drinking water.